DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Security Pitfalls due to Traffic Representation Mismatches

 One of the most noticeable trends in the development of new WF attacks is the importance attributed to the analysis of alternative traffic representations and to the development of comprehensive feature extraction processes -- now believed to be \textit{the most critical step} in devising successful WF attacks~\cite{wfes}.
 This trend is better observed in Table~\ref{table:attack_features}, which depicts a breakdown of the features and trace representations used by some of the most prominent attacks in the WF literature.
 The table helps us identify three main categories of attacks, depending on the nature of features, namely whether they are i) manually crafted, ii) learned through deep learning, or iii) a mix of both.
 Further, Table~\ref{table:attack_features} highlights that attacks based on manually crafted features tend to rely on both types of trace representations (time and direction), whereas DL-based attacks sometimes tend to rely on direction only with recent advances incorporating the timing information again.

-A closer analysis of this table results in two main observations which reveal the inadequacy of a large fraction of existing WF defenses and security estimation methods to cope with the latest WF attacks:
+A closer analysis of this table results in two main observations, which reveal the inadequacy of a large fraction of existing WF defenses and security estimators to cope with the latest WF attacks:

 \mypara{(1) The most recent attacks tend to use as much information as possible about website traces.} As revealed by recent WF attacks like Tik-Tok or Var-CNN, the use of timing information allows for an increased success in performing website fingerprinting.
 This means that the security properties provided by defenses that exclusively attempt to hide directional patterns, e.g., to defend against AWF or DF, may be severely degraded when facing a WF adversary that makes use of directional and timing trace representations, and the additional information contained therein.